The fragile nature of road transportation networks: Numerical simulation

 \subsection{Supply disruptions}

-Likewise, we showcase that supply disruptions can strengthen the fragile nature of transportation networks as well.
-With the same simulation environment, instead of the linearly increasing initial disruption demand, now a linearly growing supply disruption magnitude coefficient $r$ from 0 to 0.5 is considered.
-The simulation of the recovery process from the supply disruption along with 1000 uniformed sampled points $r\sim U(0,0.5)$ is shown in Fig. \ref{fig: TTS_supply}.
-First of all, as the blue curve with stochasticity lies below the curve from the deterministic MFD with the mean green time, it means that the network with stochasticity has a better performance.
-This performance improvement can be attributed to the fact that, prior to reaching the maximal capacity, the upper MFD in the dotted curve generated from MoC keeps a larger space from the solid curve MFD profile compared to the distance between the lower MFD in the dashed curve.
-Therefore, although the likelihood of sampling a trip completion above or below the mean MFD profile is the same, there is a higher probability that the gained value of trip completion will surpass the loss caused by stochasticity.
-Despite this gain in system performance, when we calculate the skewness of distribution, we get a value of 0.49 for the deterministic MFD and 0.53 for the MFD with uncertainty, demonstrating again that stochasticity escalates the fragile response of the road transportation networks.
-Hence, the transportation networks have been demonstrated to be fragile with numerical simulation and such fragility has been reinforced with stochasticity in this work.
+Likewise, we showcase that supply disruptions can strengthen the fragile nature of transportation networks.
+With the same simulation environment, instead of linearly increasing initial disruption demand, a linearly growing supply disruption magnitude coefficient $r$ is implemented, growing from 0 to 0.5.
+The simulation of the recovery process from the supply disruption, along with 1000 uniformly sampled points $r\sim U(0,0.5)$, is shown in Fig. \ref{fig: TTS_supply}.
+As the blue curve with stochasticity lies below the curve from the deterministic MFD with the mean green time $\mu_G$, it means that the network with stochasticity has a better performance, which can be attributed to the uneven distribution of the trip completion rate due to signalization stochasticity in the set $\mathcal{G}$ on the free-flow cut.
+Despite this gain in the system performance, the distribution skewness is computed to be 0.49 for the deterministic MFD and 0.53 for the MFD with uncertainty, demonstrating that the network is more fragile under supply disruptions.

+Based on the results of the numerical simulations, this work confirms that stochasticity escalates the fragile response of road transportation networks under both demand and supply disruptions.